catmando/ant-magic/README.md

 4. bundle exec foreman start
 5. visit localhost:5000

 Most of Ant Design is easily accessible to Hyperstack.
-Here we use the `Button`, `Spin`, `Form`, `Input`, and `Table` components.
+Here we use the `Button`, `Form`, `Input`, `Collapse`, `Table` and many other components.

-While `Table` is easily accessible, its data input is a plain JSON object, so to allow an easy interface between our ActiveRecord models and Ant Tables, we build a simple `AntMan::Table` wrapper, that uses a modified Ant Design Table column description to pull the data out of our ActiveRecord collection.
+While `Table` is easily accessible, its data input is a plain JSON object, so to allow an easy interface between our ActiveRecord models and Ant Tables, we build a `Ant::Table` wrapper, that uses a modified Ant Design Table column description to pull the data out of our ActiveRecord collection.

-We also demonstrate how to use the `WhileLoading` module to dynamically replace the table component with a spinner while the table's data is loading.

 Like any Hyperstack app, data synchronization between all clients and the server is automatic.

-> NOTE:  Normally it take just a 100 Milliseconds or so to load data, so you might not see the `while loading` spinner.
-To make it more visible the `Person` model artificially slows down the load of data.
-You can comment this out by visiting `app/hyperstack/models/person.rb`